Byron Edmund Walker: Canada's "war pictures"

 Walker was key in the creation of what today is the collection of First World War "war pictures" now housed in the Canadian War Museum in Ottawa.
-In 1915, the Canadian financier and expatriate, William Maxwell Aitken (later Baron Beaverbrook), was appointed the Canadian force's official records officer in England.
+In 1915, the Canadian financier and expatriate, William Maxwell Aitken (later Lord Beaverbrook), was appointed the Canadian force's official records officer in England.
 Beaverbrook established the Canadian War Memorials Fund to record for posterity the events of that war.
-As both a member of the fund's committee and chairman of the Board of Trustees of the National Gallery, Walker insisted that the commissioned artists include Canadians, as well as the British artists Beaverbook proposed.
+As both a member of the fund's committee and chairman of the Board of Trustees of the National Gallery, Walker insisted that the commissioned artists include Canadians, as well as the British artists Beaverbrook proposed.
 By 1918, a large number of Canadian artists, among them A.Y.
 Jackson and Frederick Varley, were in Europe sketching munitions factories and various theatres of operations where Canadians were active.
 Other artists, C.W.
 Jefferys among them, recorded the war effort at home in Canada.
 In 1921, the Beaverbrook-funded war collection was deposited with the National Gallery.

 Walker also served on both the Canadian and British Commissions on War Records and Trophies, formed in 1918.
 In the Canadian plan, a gallery for the war pictures and a hall of trophies was to be built on Sussex Drive in Ottawa.
 Efforts to complete the building in 1922 and 1923 were unsuccessful and the paintings and trophies were loaned out.
 In 1971, the paintings were transferred from the National Gallery to the Canadian War Museum and now are displayed.

 Innisfree

 For weekend retreats, Walker began to purchase land in 1890 at De Grassi Point in Innisfil Township, Simcoe County.
-"Innisfree," as his wife named it, became the centre of Walker's family life.
+"Innisfree", as his wife named it, became the centre of Walker's family life.
 There, he built "Broadeaves" designed by leading Canadian architect Frank Darling.
 Darling was the architect of the University of Toronto and designed many buildings associated with Walker such as Convocation Hall and Trinity College at the University of Toronto and the Canadian Bank of Commerce (now Commerce Court North) on King Street West in Toronto.
 In 1913–14, Walker built "Innisfree Farm" to further his interest in livestock husbandry.
 Innisfree was left in trust to his descendants as a private land trust.
 Managed today with the assistance of the Ontario Ministry of Natural Resources, Innisfree is designated an Area of Natural and Scientific Interest for its prairie grassland and remnants of an old growth forest ecosystem.